FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 The following instructions outline how to set up your development environment for starting development on Lichess.
-The instructions are aimed to be agnostic of the platform the stack is installed on, so a working knowledge the specifics of your GNU/Linux distribution or other such Unix based operating system is assumed.
+The instructions are aimed to be agnostic of the platform the stack is installed on, so a working knowledge of the specifics of your GNU/Linux distribution or other such Unix based operating system is assumed.

 If you want to set up the environment on a Windows machine, look here: https://github.com/ornicar/lila/wiki/Lichess-Development-Onboarding-(Windows)